 This also alleviates the need for title seasoning, so a borrower taking over the mortgage can simply be quit-claimed onto title at the last minute as well.
+Two birds, one stone.